 - Item not as described – The buyer does not believe that the listing description matched the item they received.

 In both instances, the seller first has the opportunity to resolve the situation with the buyer independently.
 If the buyer is not happy with the seller’s response (or lack thereof), they can elevate the issue and ask eBay for assistance.

 Item not received

 In the first situation, the situation can often be resolved in a straightforward manner with the seller providing the buyer with evidence that the item arrived on-time at the requested address.
-If the item was not successfully delivered (at no fault of the buyer) and the seller does not offer to refund the item, eBay will refund the buyer with item and original shipping costs.
+If the item was not successfully delivered (at no fault of the buyer) and the seller does not offer to refund the item, eBay will refund the buyer with the cost of the item and original shipping costs.
 Reimbursement is then required by the seller.
-Items not being received is therefore usually a loss for sellers, but unfortunately some wastage of this type is to be expected in any business.
+Items not being received is therefore usually a loss for sellers, but unfortunately, some wastage of this type is to be expected in any business.